This BLOG On Sellers Concessions And Closing Costs Mortgage Guidelines On Home Purchase Was UPDATED And PUBLISHED On October 16th, 2020

 - Say John Smith does not have any additional funds besides the $7,000

-- John Smith can get a sellers concession of up to $12,000 from the seller of the subject property
+- John Smith can get credit by the seller of up to $12,000 from the seller of the subject property

 - Normally a sellers concession cannot exceed 6% of the purchase price